AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Creating a new dita asset from dita templates copies the replication properties from corresponding dita templates.
 (25145)
 - Unable to access file properties from the repository panel if the parent folder name includes "&" character.
 (25762)
 - Closing a topic file allows it to be saved as a new version, even when the topic is locked.
 This issue occurs specifically when the **Ask for new version on close** option is enabled in `XMLEditorConfig`.
 (23875)
+- The current maximum width of the repository panel hides topic and map titles when the content hierarchy is deeply nested.
+(27751)

 ## Publishing